top of page

 2. what exam results are actually showing

-Sometimes support involves tutoring alone.
+Sometimes support involves subject tutoring alone.

-Sometimes it’s a combination.
+Sometimes it’s a combination of approaches.

-Sometimes it’s reassurance and clearer direction.
+Sometimes it’s reassurance and clearer academic direction.

-There’s no one-size-fits-all approach.
+There’s no one-size-fits-all solution.

-The aim is always clarity, not overwhelm.
+The aim is always clarity — not overwhelm.

 Where to start